emo-bon/hackathon2022/handson_instructions.md

     git clone https://github.com/emo-bon/hackathon2022.git

-Once you have downloaded the repo, you may see what's there by moving into it and listing the files and folders.
+<-- Once you have downloaded the repo, you may see what's there by moving into it and listing the files and folders.

     cd hackathon2022
     ls
+-->

-In the `input_files` folder, you will find a partial metagenome sample.
+Navigate to the `input_files` folder where you will find a small metagenomic sequencing sample.
 There are 2 files: one with the forward reads, and another with the reverse reads, of the sample.
 This indicates that the data are from a [paried-end sequencing](https://www.illumina.com/science/technology/next-generation-sequencing/plan-experiments/paired-end-vs-single-read.html) Illumina sequencing experiment.